audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

 **Rachael**

 From the first few bars of “Woman”, you know what you’re in for — a silky, sexy, self-assured, and powerful track which, combining Little Simz’ melodic bars with Cleo Sol’s honey-smooth vocals, is dripping with the kind of confidence and talent that Simz is celebrating in Black women in its lyrics.
-The refrain, ‘Ain't nothing without a woman though / Woman to woman, I just wanna see you glow’, gets to the heart of the track’s message: a celebration of women of colour around the world, championed by Simz through the traits of Miss Sierra Leone, Miss Tanzania, Miss Ethiopia, and more with their “ocean full of knowledge”, “intelligence and elegance”, and “sun kissing [their] brown skin, looking like money”.
+The refrain, ‘Ain’t nothing without a woman though / Woman to woman, I just wanna see you glow’, gets to the heart of the track’s message: a celebration of women of colour around the world, championed by Simz through the traits of Miss Sierra Leone, Miss Tanzania, Miss Ethiopia, and more with their “ocean full of knowledge”, “intelligence and elegance”, and “sun kissing [their] brown skin, looking like money”.
 The soft drum beat blended with soulful backing vocals is the perfect backdrop to Simz’ flow with her characteristic London accent, culminating in a track that’s smooth, jazzy, poetic, and — naturally, it’s Little Simz — so much fun too.

 ---